Beyond IID: data-driven decision-making in heterogeneous environments: Open questions and concluding remarks

-All in all, our framework enables us to develop a common language to compare achievable performance across central classes of problems and to unveil novel insights about the performance of a central policy, SAA, when slightly deviating from the widely studied i.i.d. regime.
+All in all, our framework enables us to develop a common language to compare achievable performance across central classes of problems and to unveil novel insights about the performance of the SAA policy, when slightly deviating from the widely studied i.i.d. regime.
 In settings where SAA fails, we also design algorithms achieving rate-optimal asymptotic guarantees.
 A key takeaway of this analysis across a broad class of problems and for different heterogeneity structures is that it is necessary to understand the structure of the problem we are facing but also the nature of the heterogeneity when designing data-driven policies that are robust to these environments.

-To derive our performance guarantees, we established a crucial connection between data-driven decision making in heterogeneous environments and distributionally robust optimization.
-While this work leverages this connection essentially to derive bounds on achievable performances, we believe that this connection may be of interest to develop new policies from first principles.
-We also develop a general methodology to derive regret guarantees on the SAA policy when the heterogeneity is associated to an integral probability metric.
-We show that for this large class of metrics, our newly defined approximation parameter enables an intuitive analysis of the SAA policy and provides a simple tool to discriminate between cases in which SAA performs well and cases in which it fails.

-We note that one can naturally extend the framework for $\phi$-divergences or study alternative metrics.
-In addition, by leveraging relations between different ``distances'' as discussed in \Cref{rem:dom}, results for other distances or divergences of interest can follow as corollaries.
-For instance, for KL-divergence (which is not an IPM), one can show that when samples are drawn from distributions which are at most $\rad$ from the true out-of-sample distribution, the regret of SAA for all three problems considered in Section \ref{sec:beyondLip} is of the order of $\Theta(\sqrt{\rad})$ (where we omit the dependence in the size of the support).
-The upper bound can be obtained from the regret under total variation heterogeneity by using Pinsker's inequality, and one may construct matching lower bounds with two point distributions.
+While our work mainly focuses on the Kolmogorov and Wasserstein distances to illustrate our framework, we note that one can naturally extend it for $\phi$-divergences or study alternative metrics.
+We discuss in \Cref{sec:apx_rel} how our results for these two distances imply results for the total variation and the KL-divergence.
+This work also opens many additional questions.
+We summarize below what we believe are exciting future research directions.

+First, \Cref{thm:reduction_stat} applied to SAA establishes an upper bound which is at least as tight as the previous one present in the literature \citep{mohri2012new} which involves the uniform deviation (see \eqref{eq:bound_mohri}).
+In this work we mainly used \Cref{thm:reduction_stat} to analyze non-SAA policies for which no bound were previously established, but our general analysis of SAA in \Cref{sec:SAA-analysis} still goes through the uniform deviation.
+While this was sufficient to derive tight guarantees on the rate of the worst-case regret, a natural question is whether using the tighter upper bound in \Cref{thm:reduction_stat} can lead to improved guarantees.
+We show in \Cref{sec:apx_strict_inequality} that, for the newsvendor problem under Kolmogorov heterogeneity, the bound derived by \Cref{thm:reduction_stat} is \textit{strictly} tighter than \eqref{eq:bound_mohri} which leaves open then question of using our theorem to derive problem-specific guarantees on SAA with better constant factors.